Efficiently Performing Two Global Approval Studies in Prostate Cancer Patients

 Due to the highly competitive nature of this market, the significant unmet global need for additional options in the therapeutic spectrum, and strict quality requirements for approval studies, the biotech client was keen to conduct the studies rigorously, but also as quickly as possible in US, Europe and Asia.
 That resulted in aggressive timelines and highly stringent expectations for exceptional quality in terms of project performance, administration and documentation as well as data across all global regions.

 In addition, prostate cancer patients are, in general, elderly men, and they already have a variety of treatment choices available in most markets.
 This age group, coupled with existing available approved treatment options, made recruitment particularly challenging.

-QPS focused on a three pronged approach to ensure that these trials were conducted to the highest possible standard and the results were delivered as quickly as possible: Recruitment, Project and Site Management as well as Data Quality.
+QPS focused on a three-pronged approach to ensure that these trials were conducted to the highest possible standard and the results were delivered as quickly as possible: Recruitment, Project and Site Management and Data Quality.

 As the project was for the development of a group of three new formulations of a currently marketed drug indicated for treatment of prostate cancer, the development plan followed the 505(b)(2) regulatory pathway.
 Therefore, only limited toxicology studies in rodents were required to start clinical trials.
 Since this product was already a marketed product in a different formulation, determining ways to speed up the preclinical studies was a key step to accelerate the drug development cycle.

 QPS Taiwan worked closely with the Sponsor to design, develop and support an efficient and tailored preclinical development program for the three different formulations.
 This program included the following studies: